ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 ### HTTP Basic Authentication and Form Authentication

-Ktor supports two methods of authentication with user and raw password as credentials.
+Ktor supports two methods of authentication with the user and raw password as credentials.

 ```kotlin
 fun AuthenticationPipeline.basicAuthentication(realm: String, validate: suspend (UserPasswordCredential) -> Principal?)